RichardMidnight/pi-safe/README.md

 v1.2.5 Improved support for Manjaro, Arch, Suse and Fedora.

 v1.2.5 m (beta) Fixed issue with non-english languages.
 Added support for zstd compression.
 Made gz, xz and zst only install as needed.

+v.1.2.7 (beta) Fixed issue with pigz and xz.

  # Tips